 May 1 is designated Tsuut’ina Day, a holiday for the people.
 The date was chosen because, during this moon month, the people traditionally thanked the Great Spirit for the start of another life cycle following the winter’s end; essential decisions were made and celebrated with feasts and dances.

 The City of Calgary purchases the 37th street right-of-way south of the reservoir, with the condition that Sarcee Trail is not built through the Weaselhead.
-Clifford Big Plume returns as Chief.
+Dick Big Plume returns as Chief.

 The Military rejects the offer to re-purchase the northeast corner of the Reserve; the Military’s land lease on Tsuut’ina Nation lands is not approved for renewal, and the artillery rangeland is returned to the Tsuut’ina Nation after 60 years of Military use.